Retzudo/beez/README.md

 1. Create a Docker network or use an existing one.
 2. Run a PostgreSQL container.
-3. Build an image for with app and run a container while setting the necessary environment variables, see below.
+3. Build an image with the provided Dockerfile and run a container while setting the necessary environment variables, see below.
 4. run `python /beez/beez/manage.py migrate` with `docker exec`.
 5. Reverse proxy to the app.